obiorahedeh-stemcell/gromacs-hpccm-recipes-mult-stages/README.md

 ## Running Image
-The Available GROMACS wrapper binaries will be the followings based on `mpi` enabled or disabled: option on `docker_build.py`:
+The Available GROMACS wrapper binaries will be the followings based on `mpi` enabled or disabled (enabling double precision not supported yet): option on `docker_build.py`:

 * `gmx`